-Getting business or personal coaching can be an expensive investment of your time, so you’ll want to get as much as you can from each session.
-I have found that clients who come to our one-on-one session with the following in mind (or even better, written down) get the most out of our time together.
+Getting business or personal coaching can be an expensive investment of your time.
+And you’ll want to get as much as you can from each session.
+Want to get the most of your coaching time?
+Come prepared with the any or all the below items.
+Tip: write them down.

 Your own goals for the session